neondatabase/website/content/docs/guides/nestjs.md

 export class DatabaseModule {}
 ```

-2. Create a service to interact with Postgres:
+### 2. Create a Service for Database Interaction

+Next, implement a service to facilitate interaction with your Postgres database.
+This service will utilize the database connection defined in the DatabaseModule.

 ```typescript
 import { Injectable, Inject } from '@nestjs/common';